 The publication in 2011 of Volume VII of the Virginia Commentary, completes this authoritative series.
 Volume VII provides the original text of the 1982 convention as fully integrated with the provisions of the 1994 Agreement on the Implementation of Part XI, presenting the consolidated convention in its final form.
 It also includes an extensive subject index to Volumes I through VI of the series, consolidated tables of cases and treaties, in addition to the one fisheries agreement specifically implementing the Convention.
-To order
+To order ~ Review of Volume VII

 The Law of the Sea Convention: US Accession and Globalization